IanSaucy/SongMaker/README.md

 # SongMaker
 A program to make random songs

+*If you pulled the RandomSongs.txt from this repo before 12/13 @ 2PM there is an issue  *

 This program makes random song sets from a set of text files that have different types of words and names in them.
 The number of albums per artist and songs per album is randomly set between two variables.
 If you want to change the per artist album count or per album song count change the variable at the top of the SongMaker class.